herzbube/littlego-usermanual/littlego-usermanual/content/ui-basics/play-status-text/index.md

     title: Status Text location in portrait orientation
 ---

-On the Play {{< icon "gogrid2x2" >}} area there is always a small area that shows context-related textual information about what is currently going on in the game.
+On the Play {{< icon "gogrid2x2" >}} area there is always a view that shows context-related textual information about what is currently going on in the game.
 This textual information is called the Status Text.

 {{< toc >}}